EleutherAI/dps/doc/udf/splitter.md

 The `params` section in the configuration for this processor can contain the following options:
- * `use_eos`: indicates if using end-of-sentence is acceptable as splitting criterion (this corresponds to the second criterion above)
+ * `use_eos`: indicates if using end-of-sentence is acceptable as splitting criterion (this corresponds to the second criterion above, i.e. "full sentences").
+If `False`, only the first criterion (paragraphs) will be used.
  * `min_words`: minimum size of a chunk, in words
  * `max_words`: maximum size of a chunk, in words

-Words are defined in the standard way, as alphanumeric sequences of characters
+Words are defined in the usual way, as alphanumeric sequences of characters separated by whitespace.